filip-jezek/filip-jezek.github.io/submission-guidelines.md

     ![](https://modelica.org/logo.jpg)

 ### Preview
-If writing directly in GitHub, make use of the *Preview changes* - a live formatted preview of your text, including the images.
+If writing directly in GitHub, make use of the *Preview changes* - which offers a live formatted preview of your text, including the images.

 ## Example
 You can use the following code as a basis for your article: